 - Avoid using ATMs on the street – use ATMs inside banks wherever possible.

-- Avoid being alone in remote places or in areas without security officers, especially if you're female.
+- Avoid being alone in remote places, especially if you're female.

 - Avoid walking, jogging or cycling after dark or in the early hours of the morning.

 Civil unrest and political tension

 Political violence, civil unrest and protests occur in Solomon Islands.
-Unrest typically coincides with elections, sittings of Parliament, periods of political uncertainty, industrial relations disputes or high profile investigations, land disputes or court cases.
+Unrest typically coincides with elections, periods of political uncertainty, industrial relations disputes or high profile investigations, land disputes or court cases.
 Political tensions can rise with little notice.

 - Keep an eye on the news and other sources for advice of possible unrest, protest locations and road blocks.
 Avoid those areas.